-Party or relevant jurisdiction Norway

-Title of project Identification of salmon by geochemical signatures; further

-development and testing of methods

-Objective of research project The main objectives of this project were to:

-test if geochemical signatures are stable from year to year

-• test if geochemical signatures of salmon scale samples can be used

-to discriminate among fish from different rivers

-develop analytical procedures (otolith core sampling, chemical and statistical analyses) for application of this method in ecological studies on Atlantic salmon.
+Party or relevant jurisdiction Norway Title of project Identification of salmon by geochemical signatures; further development and testing of methods Objective of research project The main objectives of this project were to: test if geochemical signatures are stable from year to year test if geochemical signatures of salmon scale samples can be used to discriminate among fish from different rivers develop analytical procedures (otolith core sampling, chemical and statistical analyses) for application of this method in ecological studies on Atlantic salmon.
 Brief description of research project Analysis of the composition of trace elements in otoliths and other bone structures has proved to be a useful method for identifying the chemical milieu at the time the structures are formed.
 Trace elements may, therefore, provide a unique tool for identifying the natal origin of fish.
 In a sample of salmon parr from 14 rivers feeding into the Trondheimsfjord, 87.5% of the fish were correctly classified by a discriminant analysis based on six elements.
 In this project we will test some of the assumptions that the method is based on.

-Dates during which research 2002

-took place

-Area in which research took

-place

-Estimated number and -

-weight of salmon retained

-Resources

-Estimated cost of the £ 30,000

-research project

-Number of participating 2

-scientists

-Name of coordinating Peder Fiske

-scientist in charge of

-project

-Details of research -

-vessels, e.g. name,

-registration, call sign

-and description of vessel

-Type and amount of gear -

-and other equipment

-used

-Details of any collaborating -

-countries
+Dates during which research took place 2002 Area in which research took place weight of salmon retained - Resources Estimated cost of the research project £ 30,000 Number of participating scientists 2 Name of co-ordinating scientist in charge of project Peder Fiske Details of research vessels, e.g. name, registration, call sign and description of vessel - Type and amount of gear and other equipment used - countries -